ArsherJ/kms/README.md

-# KMS (KA-In Management System) Installation Guide
+# KMS (LittleLife: Children Nutrition Monitoring System) Installation Guide

 ## Prerequisites
 Before you can run the KMS application locally, you need to have the following software installed on your system: